 GUINEA, 2009, 80th anniversary of the creation of Vatican State

 Pope Paul III, featured in the Council of Trent series, approved the Society of Jesus in 1540.
 The two stamps above capture the moment, with Ignatius kneeling before the Pope.
 Between them is his grandson, Cardinal Alessandro Farnese, another friend of the Society, who later financed the building of the Gesù in Rome.

 VATICAN CITY, 1940, the 4th centenary of the Council of Trent, Scott E10

-Garparo Contarini a well educated and influential secular diplomat from Venice, was unexpectedly made a cardinal by Pope Paul III in 1535 to such an able man to Roman interests.
+Garparo Contarini, a well educated and influential secular diplomat from Venice, was unexpectedly made a cardinal by Pope Paul III in 1535.
 He was a friend and promoter of the Society.
 He is featured as an important figure in the Council of Trent series.
 It was largely due to his influence that the Society received papal approval.
 More

 Barozzi da Vignola